microsoft/CSS-Exchange/docs/Admin/CrossTenantMailboxMigrationValidation.md

 .\CrossTenantMailboxMigrationValidation.ps1 -SourceIsOffline -PathForCollectedData C:\temp\CTMMCollectedSourceData.zip -CheckOrgs -LogPath C:\temp\CTMMTarget.log
 ```

-This will expand the CTMMCollectedSourceData.zip file contents into a folder with the same name within the zip location, will establish the EXO remote powershell session and also with AAD against the Target tenant, and will validate the migration endpoint on the target tenant, AAD applicationId on target tenant and the Orgnization relationship on both tenants.
+This will expand the CTMMCollectedSourceData.zip file contents into a folder with the same name within the zip location, will establish the EXO remote powershell session and also with AAD against the Target tenant, and will validate the migration endpoint on the target tenant, AAD applicationId on target tenant and the Organization relationship on both tenants.

 ### EXAMPLE 7
 ```powershell